IMMM-SFA/bonney_et_al_data_2025/workflow/MSD-README.md

 ### Geospatial Data

 **`9505_shapefiles/`** contains the National Hydrography Dataset (NHD) flowline shapefiles for HUC2 regions 11, 12, and 13, used for associating streamflow reaches with control points.
-Other data provided by the 9505 datset is also included, but not needed for the reproducibility of this dataset.
-This data was downloaded from the [hydrosource webpage](https://hydrosource.ornl.gov/data/datasets/9505v3_1/).
+Other data provided by the 9505 datset is also included but not needed for the reproducibility of this dataset.
+This data was downloaded from the following [hydrosource webpage](https://doi.ccs.ornl.gov/dataset/9d3ff396-992d-5bd7-ab02-d21ec6193147).

+### Water Availability Models

+**`basin_wams/`** contains the Water Availability Model (WAM) files for each basin.
+These models contain historical streamflows which are used for prior estimation and temporal/spatial disaggreation.

 ## Usage Examples